OllieTerrance/Control/README.md

 Data file
 =========

-The `data.php` file holds a list of devices and IP addresses.
+The `res/php/data.php` file holds lists of devices and IP addresses, media devices, and common places.
 It should look like the following:

 ```php
 <?